A quantitative comparison between velocity dependent SIDM cross sections constrained by the gravothermal and isothermal models: Gravothermal and isothermal models

 The unit variables are:

-It can be shown that $\hat{\kappa}_\mathrm{lmfp}=0.27\times4\pi\beta\hat{\rho}\hat{v}_\mathrm{rms}^3(\hat{\sigma/m})$ and $\hat{\kappa}_\mathrm{smfp}=2.1\hat{v}_\mathrm{rms}/(\hat{\sigma/m})$.
-Since $\partial\hat{L}/\partial\hat{r}$ determines the halo evolution rate, it is easy to show that $\beta\hat{(\sigma/m)}\hat{t}$ are degenerate in the lmfp regime and constant SIDM cross section case.
-The lmfp gravothermal fluid solution derived under a certain cross section $\hat{(\sigma/m)}$ and $\beta$ value can therefore be mapped into solutions under other constant cross sections and $\beta$ parameters through linearly stretching the time axis. \defcitealias{2022arXiv220502957Y}{Yang2022}\citetalias{2022arXiv220502957Y} proves that such a gravothermal solution universality persists for velocity dependent cross section models.
+It can be shown that $\hat{\kappa}_\mathrm{lmfp}=0.27\times4\pi\beta\hat{\rho}\hat{v}_\mathrm{rms}^3(\widehat{\sigma/m_\chi})$ and $\hat{\kappa}_\mathrm{smfp}=2.1\hat{v}_\mathrm{rms}/(\widehat{\sigma/m_\chi})$.
+Since $\partial\hat{L}/\partial\hat{r}$ determines the halo evolution rate, it is easy to show that $\beta\widehat{(\sigma/m_\chi)}\hat{t}$ are degenerate in the lmfp regime and constant SIDM cross section case.
+The lmfp gravothermal fluid solution derived under a certain cross section $\widehat{(\sigma/m_\chi)}$ and $\beta$ value can therefore be mapped into solutions under other constant cross sections and $\beta$ parameters through linearly stretching the time axis. \defcitealias{2022arXiv220502957Y}{Yang2022}\citetalias{2022arXiv220502957Y} proves that such a gravothermal solution universality persists for velocity dependent cross section models.
 This is because at every instance the halo evolution can be captured approximately by a characteristic cross section:

 which is radius independent.
-Here $\langle\rangle$ denotes an integration of the bracketed quantity over a MB velocity distribution, which is characterized by temperature $T$ at the halo center.
-Since $(\sigma/m)_\mathrm{c}$ is still time dependent, the one-on-one time mapping relation between gravothermal fluid solution with constant and arbitrary velocity dependent cross section models is non-linear.
+Here $v_1$, $v_2$, and $v_{12}$ are velocities of two scattering dark matter particles and their relative velocities. $\langle\rangle$ denotes an integration of the bracketed quantity over a MB velocity distribution, which is characterized by temperature $T$ at the halo center.
+Since $(\sigma/m_\chi)_\mathrm{c}$ is still time dependent, the one-on-one time mapping relation between gravothermal fluid solution with constant and arbitrary velocity dependent cross section models is non-linear.